 extensively lobby state legislators in order to obtain scope-of-practice

 monopolies, which confer exclusive control over their areas of interest and

 exclude other equally-capable groups from performing such services.
 As a

 result, the excluded providers' skills are under-used, creating a systemic

 inefficiency.
 This Essay explores the development of the current scope-of-practice system and discusses possible solutions, including a review of

 government regulations, non-physician care providers

 Safriet, Barbara J., "Closing the Gap Between Can and May in Health-Care Providers' Scope of Practice: A Primer for Policymakers" (2002).
 Faculty Scholarship Series.
-Paper 4422.
+4422.